 CeramicSpeed UFO Drip First Impressions

-Pic above is what it looked like prior to riding…and pic below is after 70km (~43mi).
+The pic above is what it looked like prior to riding…and the pic below is after 70km (~43mi).

 One quick final note.
 If you’re using a wax-based lube, don’t ride that bike indoors, especially on carpet.
 Those flecks in the image above?
 That’s from three backward pedal revolutions.
 Not three full chain revolutions, just three backpedals.
 Wax sloughs off, and it will fling everywhere under your bike.
 I speak from experience.